jyeager123/Bellabeat/README.md

 ```
 ---Finds the minutes awake in bed and the workout minutes in a day---
-SELECT MinutesAwakeInBed,(VeryActiveMinutes + ModerateActiveMinutes) AS WorkoutMinutes
+SELECT MinutesAwakeInBed, (VeryActiveMinutes + ModerateActiveMinutes) AS WorkoutMinutes
 FROM `my-first-project-374001.Bellabeat.daily_activity`
-WHERE MinutesAwakeInBed>0 AND (VeryActiveMinutes+ModerateActiveMinutes)>10
+WHERE MinutesAwakeInBed>0 AND (VeryActiveMinutes + ModerateActiveMinutes)>10
 ```

 ```
----Finds the minutes awake in bed and the total steps in a day
+---Finds the minutes awake in bed and the total steps in a day---
 SELECT MinutesAwakeInBed, TotalSteps
 FROM `my-first-project-374001.Bellabeat.daily_activity`
 WHERE MinutesAwakeInBed>0 AND TotalSteps>0